-Brian's legal experience reflects the diversity of his clients, who have included Fortune 500 companies, local businesses, corporate officers and directors, shareholders, partners and joint venturers, investors, real estate developers, trustees, personal representatives, brokers, landlords, tenants, franchisors, employers, and employees.
+Brian's legal experience reflects the diversity of his clients, who have included Fortune 500 companies, startups, corporate officers and directors, shareholders, partners and joint venturers, investors, real estate developers, trustees, personal representatives, brokers, landlords, tenants, franchisors, employers, and employees.

-Brian represents clients in complex litigation involving business, real estate, labor and employment, corporate governance, contract, trade secrets, trademark and trade dress, fraud, fiduciary duty, negligence, unfair competition, RICO, lending, investing, shareholder and partnership, landlord/tenant, trust and probate, and insurance disputes.
-Brian also represents clients in transactional, regulatory, corporate governance, and labor and employment matters.
+Brian represents clients in complex litigation involving commercial, corporate, labor and employment, real estate, trade secret, trademark and trade dress, fraud, fiduciary duty, negligence, unfair competition, RICO, lending, investing, shareholder and partnership, landlord/tenant, and insurance coverage disputes.
+Brian also represents clients in a variety of commercial and corporate transactions and advises regarding corporate and employment matters.

 Brian is dedicated to keeping apprised of legal and policy developments that may affect his clients' interests.
 He also devotes a significant amount of time to the Los Angeles community through pro bono work and other volunteer activities.